iraneesd/Scientific-Journals/README.md

-1 - Scientific journals that are published jointly with or in cooperation with the Scientific Association for Environmental Education and Sustainable Development.Anthropogenic Pollution
+1 - Scientific journals that are published jointly with or in cooperation with the Scientific Association for Environmental Education and Sustainable Development.
+1- Anthropogenic Pollution
 https://oiccpress.com/ap

 ![Ap coverl](https://github.com/user-attachments/assets/6ab98be9-b214-4ff4-aa04-d810a1264268)